pierreDev33/crawler.ninja/README.md

 ------------------------------------------

-The current crawl logger is based on [bunyan](https://github.com/trentm/node-bunyan). it logs the main crawl action in the file : ./logs/crawler.log
+The current crawl logger is based on [bunyan](https://github.com/trentm/node-bunyan). it logs the main crawl actions in the file : ./logs/crawler.log

 You can use it in your own Plugin by using the following code.